 Our executive team has over 60 years of combined industry experience, and a proven track record of leadership, global registration, and lifecycle management for over 20 products.

-Ms. Sarpangal joined Achaogen in 2009 and is our Vice President of Human Resources and Corporate Affairs.
-She has also previously served as Achaogen’s Sr. Director of Finance & Operations and Director of Strategic Marketing.
-Ms. Sarpangal has prior experience as the Vice President of Finance & Operations at Identified (an HR data analytics company), an engagement manager at McKinsey & Company (a global management consulting firm), and a healthcare investment banking analyst at Goldman Sachs & Co (an investment banking and securities firm).
-She received her Bachelors of Arts in Economics and Molecular & Cell Biology from University of California, Berkeley, and her Masters of Business Administration from Stanford’s Graduate School of Business.
+Ms. Sarpangal joined Achaogen in 2009 and is our Senior Vice President of Corporate and People Strategy.
+She has previously served as Achaogen’s Vice President of Human Resources and Corporate Affairs and, prior to that, as Sr. Director of Finance & Operations and Director of Strategic Marketing.
+Ms. Sarpangal has prior experience as the Vice President of Finance & Operations at Identified, an HR data analytics company, an engagement manager at McKinsey & Company, a global management consulting firm, and a healthcare investment banking analyst at Goldman, Sachs & Co.
+She received a Bachelors of Arts in Economics and Molecular & Cell Biology from University of California, Berkeley, and a Masters of Business Administration from the Stanford Graduate School of Business.